-Bear Challenges are a series of activities designed for students to be creative, practice group collaboration, and get to know their peers.
-Students will explore WashU and win some free WashU swag!
+Bear Challenges are a series of activities designed for students to be creative, practice group collaboration, and get to know their peers...and win some free WashU swag!
 Puzzle relays, trivia, cup stacking challenges are just a few of the fun activities we play during these sessions.

 Leading with Purpose Workshop

 How can someone inspire action in their community, school, or the world?
 What skills does a leader need to be successful?
 What makes an effective leader?
-These are just some of the questions explored by students in our interactive and collaborative Leading with Purpose workshops.
+These are just some of the questions explored by students in our interactive and collaborative Leading with Purpose workshop.
 Students will reflect on their own leadership style and gain strategies to improve specific skills.
+View 2023 syllabus here.